mongodb/docs/source/includes/command/atlas-projects-update.rst

      - Type
      - Required
      - Description
+   * - -f, --file
+     - string
+     - true
+     - Path to the JSON configuration file that defines project configuration settings.
+To learn more about project configuration files for the Atlas CLI, see https://dochub.mongodb.org/core/project-config-file.
    * - -h, --help
      -
      - false
-     - help for describe
+     - help for update
    * - -o, --output
      - string
      - false
      - Output format.
 Valid values are json, json-path, go-template, or go-template-file.
-   * - --projectId
-     - string
-     - false
-     - Hexadecimal string that identifies the project to use.
-This option overrides the settings in the configuration file or environment variable.
+To see the full output, use the -o json option.

 Inherited Options
 -----------------